ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 All of the main InSAR product files are 32-bit floating-point single-band GeoTIFFs.

-- The amplitude image is the amplitude from the reference scene.
+- The *amplitude* image is the amplitude from the reference scene.
-- The coherence file contains values from 0.0 to 1.0, with zero being non-coherent to 1.0 being perfectly coherent.
+- The *coherence* file contains values from 0.0 to 1.0, with zero being non-coherent to 1.0 being perfectly coherent.
-- The unwrapped phase file shows the results of the phase unwrapping process.
+- The *unwrapped phase* file shows the results of the phase unwrapping process.
 This is the main interferogram output.
+- The *wrapped phase* file contains the interferogram phase after applying the adpaptive filter immediately before unwrapping. *(optional)*
-- The line-of-sight displacement file contains the displacement directly away from the satellite.
+- The *line-of-sight displacement* file contains the displacement directly away from the satellite. *(optional)*
-- The vertical displacement is just the vertical component of that displacement.
+- The *vertical displacement* is just the vertical component of that displacement.
-- The looks vectors, &#966 and &#952 describe the look vector elevation and orientation angles.
+- The *looks vectors*, &#966 and &#952 describe the look vector elevation and orientation angles. *(optional)*
-- The DEM file gives the local terrain heights.
+- The *incidence angle* map gives the local incidence angle of the terrain. *(optional)*
-- The water mask image has zeros for water and 1 for land.
+- The *water mask* image has zeros for water and 1 for land. *(optional)*
-- The incidence angle map gives the local incidence angle of the terrain.
+- The *DEM* file gives the local terrain heights. *(optional)*
-- The KMZ files are Google Earth formatted files provided for simple viewing on that platform.
+- The *KMZ* files are Google Earth formatted files provided for simple viewing on that platform.

 Finally, there are the colorized wrapped phase and the unwrapped phase browse images, which are 2048-pixel wide PNG format images.
 The extension used and example files names are included in Table 2 below.